The UN Mission for the Referendum in Western Sahara

 - Organizing and ensuring a free and fair referendum, including identifying and registering eligible voters.

 Located on the north-west coast of Africa, bordered by Morocco, Mauritania and Algeria, territorial jurisdiction over Western Sahara has been disputed since 1975 when Spain relinquished its authority to a joint administrative control under Morocco and Mauritania.
-A conflict erupted between Mauritania, Algeria, and the Frente Polisario, a group of exiled Moroccans based out Algeria.
+A conflict erupted between Mauritania, Algeria, and the Frente Polisario, a group of exiled Saharwis based out of Algeria.
 Known as the “green march,” the entry of the Moroccan Royal Army into Western Sahara caused over 150,000 of the local people, called the Sahrawi, to flee to Western Algeria.
 In 1979 Mauritania withdrew from the region, but Morocco continued to fight the Frente Polisario for control.

 A United Nations-brokered ceasefire ended the war in 1988.
-Morocco governed much of the territory as a province, and an exiled Frente Polisario, based in Algeria, claimed control over a portion of Western Sahara he called the Sahrawi Arab Democratic Republic (SADR).
+Morocco governed much of the territory as a province, and the exiled Frente Polisario, based in Algeria, claimed control over a portion of Western Sahara called the Sahrawi Arab Democratic Republic (SADR).
 On April 29, 1991, the Security Council established the United Nations Mission for the Referendum in Western Sahara (MINURSO).
 At this time both sides agreed to allow MINURSO to monitor the peace until a referendum on self-determination could take place.
 The ceasefire established in 1991 remains in place, but a referendum has yet to occur.

 The UN ceasefire agreement calls for the self-determination of the people of Western Sahara, but both parties interpret self-determination in fundamentally different ways, which impedes progress from being made during negotiations.
 Frente Polisario demands that Western Sahara’s future be decided through a referendum that offers the people of Western Sahara the option to vote for complete independence.
 Morocco believes that Western Saharan should have autonomy within its sovereignty.